-1. Place the battery in its compartment.

-2. Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+- 1. Place the battery in its compartment. - 2.
+Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
 NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
 [ECB01110]

-- 1. Positive battery lead (red)
+- 1. Negative battery lead (black) - 2.
+Positive battery lead (red)

-- 2. Negative battery lead (black)

-- 3. Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit.

-- 4. Install the seat.
-(See page 4-14.)
+- 3. Install the battery holding plate by installing the bolts, and then hook the band to secure the owner's tool kit. - 4.
+Install the seat.
+(See page 4-13.)